milesdaudistel/notes/compilernotes.md

 The regular grammars that we've looked at so far are a subset of Context Free Grammars.
 So all regular grammars are CFGs, but not all CFG's are regular grammars.
 Maybe explain what a context sensitive grammar is?
 Then explain that anything above that is like english; disputable.
 Then explain that a regular grammar can also have the same Backus Nar Form as the other stuff.
 Then explain why Backus Nar form can formulate all formal grammars.
 Perhaps use the meaning function.

 A formal language / grammar is one where everyone agrees on the same set of rules.
 A formal grammar / language can be ambiguous.
 While everyone agrees on the rules, the rules don't cover all possible cases.

+In practice, your grammars won't be context-free.
+But since context-free grammars take O(n) time to parse, you want to make your grammar as close to this as possible.
+Give an example of when a context sensitive grammar would take like O(n^2) or something.  show that a regular grammar parse tree is a stick or something.
+So you can't have anything like ifs, fors, anything more than local scope with regular grammars.
+Give an example of when C/C++ are context sensitive, and why those examples don't result in too bad slow down.
+Also say how you would solve that problem?

 </details>